 Playing guitar chords - making it a bit easier

 Guitar chords can seem difficult for many beginning guitarists.
-You feel like there are thousands of them and they are impossible to memorize and play.
-For most popular music though you don't really need that many chords; you can actually perform credibly and make a living with just 4 chords!
-But of course, the more you learn about them the better guitarist you become and after a while you'll start to understand how to actually build chords too.
+You feel like there are thousands of them to memorize and play.
+For most popular styles of music though, you don't need that many chords.
+Of course, the more you learn about them the better guitarist you become.
+After learning awhile, you actually start to understand how to build chords too.

 Study a chord from the chord diagram.
 Put your fingers on the right frets, look at them, play the chord and listen to the sound.
 Then take your hand off.
 Without checking the diagram, try to remember where each finger was.
 Place them on the fretboard and play the chord again.
 Does it sound the same?
 If not, check the diagram again.

 At first it might be hard to get a good sound on a certain chord.
-There can be many reasons why it doesn't sound right or get accepted in the game:
+There can be many reasons why it doesn't sound right or get accepted in Yousician:

 - First always check that your fingers are on the right frets on the right strings.
 It's easy to make mistakes there even when you're an advanced guitarist.

 - Make sure you don't mute any string that should be ringing.
 Play each string separately and listen to the sound.
-If you are muting a string with another finger then try to adjust your wrist or thumb position.
+If you are muting a string with another finger, try to adjust your wrist or thumb position.
 You should try to have your hand arched, not lying flat on the fretboard.
-Note also that your fingernails must be short so that you can fret with your fingertips and minimize the area being touched.
+Tip: fingernails should be short so that you can fret with your fingertips.
+This helps to minimize the area you touch on the fretboard.

 - If a note is buzzing, adjust the position of the finger.
 Playing too far away from the fret requires more power, so always aim to play as close as you can.
 With some chords, especially the A major, it's hard though.